Times Square in New York City at night

 In recent years, the territory has become a diverse place with people from all backgrounds, both ethnically and economically.
 This led to many digital and tech start-ups setting up shop there as well as a lot of postmodern artists, making Brooklyn the unofficial hipster capital of the Big Apple.
 There are many cafes, some of the best restaurants in New York, bars, and clubs for young professionals to enjoy easy access to public transportation to get to the other four counties.

-Whatever your reasons to move are, you can be sure to find a right home in Brooklyn.
+Whatever your reasons for moving are, you can be sure to find the right home in Brooklyn.
 It’s also a very economically diverse area and has many different places suitable for all age groups:

 • Prospect Heights is considered one of the best places to raise a family in the Big Apple and plenty of nightlife activities for young professionals.
-The current population is 17,000, and the majority of the residents rent their house.
-The median rent value is $2,000 and the house value is $1,100,000.
+The current population is 17,000, and the majority of the residents rent their houses.
+The median rent value is $2,000, and the house value is $1,100,000.

 • Brooklyn Heights is geared more toward the young crowd and has plenty to offer to families.
 The total population is 20,500 people, and the majority of them rent their homes, but not by a considerable margin.
 The median rent value is $2,300 while the median house value is $1,100,000.